Rizwan-Admin/DevOps-Cloud-Project/Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins/Project.md

 * If you see the changes you had previously made in your GitHub - the job works as expected.

-* ## Congratulations!
+* ## Conclusion!
-You have just implemented your first Continous Integration solution using Jenkins CI.
+* Implemented Continous Integration solution using Jenkins CI.
 Watch out for advanced CI configurations in upcoming projects.
+* This project highlights the impact of automation on software delivery and sets a strong foundation for continued advancements in the development and deployment workflow.